Berabjesus/Js-todo-list-with-functional-programming/README.md

   - Run `npm run start` to open it on a live server.
 NB The port is set to 3000.
 Go the webpack.config file to change it
 - Else
   - Just Go to the dist folder and open index.html
+## Testing
+- Go to the root directory
+- Open a CLI tool and type `npm run test`

 ## Author